 During a recent concealed carry class I observed something that I have not seen in all my time instructing or firing handguns.
 This is not one of those stories where a piece of brass flies into a shooters shirt or something similar causing them to dangerously flag the line with a loaded firearm as the scream and dance.
 As real and dangerous as these stories are, they are not as uncommon as this recent incident.
-Even though this incident caused a potential dangerous situation, because the shooter stayed calm the ‘one in a million' malfunction, was corrected without issue.
+Even though this incident caused a potentially dangerous situation, because the shooter stayed calm the ‘one in a million' malfunction, was corrected without issue.
 So here is that incident:

 As I watched him bring the gun back I noticed there was something odd.
 I thought maybe he had a malfunction where the slide might not have gone fully into battery and he was going to slap the back to fix the malfunction.
 But then he began trying to rack the slide in an awkward manner.
 I couldn't see the entire slide at this point because his jacket sleeve obscured the rear portion, and I was in the process of moving from his left side over to his right, but I could tell the slide was not locked open.
 I quickly moved closer to help talk him through what I believed a simple malfunction.
-I moved into a closer position to better observe and assist, and saw that his jacket sleeve had become pinned between the hammer, and the beaver tail of the grip safety (See the recreated photo).
+I moved into a closer position to better observe and assist and saw that his jacket sleeve had become pinned between the hammer, and the beaver tail of the grip safety (See the recreated photo).
 The student was in an awkward position.

 I had the other three shooters cleared off the line by the other instructor.
-With the gun on safe and pointed in a safe direction, we were able to pull the jacket free from the hungry 1911's mouth.
+With the shooter holding the gun firmly and pointed in a safe direction, we were able to pull the jacket free from the hungry 1911's mouth.
 It did not require a great deal of force, and if it did, this option would have quickly been scrapped; but it did require enough force that attempting to do it by oneself may be difficult.
 After the jacket was released, we dropped the magazine and cleared out the firearm.
 Functioned checked it to ensure everything was running correctly (which it was).

 There were a couple ways the situation could have been handled and as the instructor will have to make that determination based on all the factors.
-For me it was another example of how we have to always be of sound mind when we are using firearms.
-Strange things WILL happen, because strange things CAN happen.
+For me, it was another example of how we have to always be of sound mind when we are using firearms.
+Strange things WILL happen because strange things CAN happen.
 Whether you are shooting alone, with someone else, an instructor or not, we all need to be aware of what is happening on the range.
 I am confident this incident may have been handled differently, and the outcome could have been far worse, had the student panicked or failed to remain calm and listen to instruction.
 If you were the student, and been by yourself, unable to physically pull the jacket from the hammer, what would or could you have done?
-As long as you remain of calm mind, you would have all the time in the world (well it was very cold that day, so all the time before hypothermia set in) to come up with your own safe course of action.
+As long as you remain of a calm mind, you would have all the time in the world (well it was very cold that day, so all the time before hypothermia set in) to come up with your own safe course of action.
 What about the considerations if it occurred while you were using your firearm to defend your life?
 Many things to ponder and learn from, if we analyze this small incident.